MH-LIKHON/MP4-VelVadY/README.md

  ### Bugs and Fixes

 The following **major bugs and fixes** were encountered during the development of VelVady.
-These issues were addressed to ensure that the project meets distinction-level quality, with all functionality working as expected and with robust error handling.
+These issues were addressed to ensure all functionality works as expected, with robust error handling and a reliable user experience across the platform.

 | No. | Issue Description                                      | Fix Applied                                           |
 |-----|--------------------------------------------------------|------------------------------------------------------|